 Mrs. Beatty belonged to the Akron Women’s City Club and she volunteered with the Red Cross.

 Mrs. Beatty died at the Akron General Hospital on the 6th of October, 1965.
-Dr. Beatty died in Akron on the 2nd of January, 1966.
-Dr. and Mrs. Beatty are buried at the Mount Peace Cemetery in Akron.
+Dr. Beatty died at his residence in Akron on the 2nd of January, 1966.
+Dr. and Mrs. Beatty were buried at the Mount Peace Cemetery in Akron.